-Swiss law provides for three different matrimonial property regimes:
+Swiss law foresees three different matrimonial property regimes.

-The default regime is participation in acquisitions.
+The default regime under Swiss law is the regime of participation in acquisitions.
 Under this regime, a distinction is made between individual property (pre-marital assets and assets received by way of gifts or inheritance during the marriage) and so-called acquired property of a spouse (income from work and earnings derived from individual property during marriage).
-In the event of dissolution of the marital property regime as a result of the death of a spouse or divorce, each spouse has a monetary claim in the amount of half of the acquired property of the other spouse.
+In case of dissolution of the marital property regime as a result of the death of a spouse or divorce, each spouse has a monetary claim in the amount of half of the acquired property of the other spouse.
 The spouses' individual property is not subject to division.

-The spouses may opt out of the Swiss default regime of participation in acquisitions by choosing the community of property or separation of property regime by means of a pre- or postnuptial agreement.
+The spouses may opt out of the Swiss default regime of participation in acquisitions by choosing the community of property or separation of property regime by means of a prenuptial or postnuptial agreement.